-Regeneration of Neuroglia and Axonal
+Neuroglia and Axonal Regeneration

-Injury to the cell body usually kills the neuron, and because mature neurons do not divide, the destroyed cell is not replaced unless neural stem cells become stimulated to proliferate.
+Injury to the cell body usually kills the neuron, and because mature neurons do not divide, the destroyed cell is not replaced unless neural stem cells are stimulated to proliferate.
 However, a damaged peripheral axon may regenerate.
-For example, if injury or disease separates an axon in a peripheral nerve from its cell body, the distal portion of the axon and its myelin sheath deteriorate within a few weeks.
+For example, if injury or disease separates an axon in a peripheral nerve from its cell body, the distal portion of the axon and its myelin sheath deteriorate within a few weeks, although the Schwann cells and neurilemma remain.
 Macrophages remove the fragments of myelin and other cellular debris.
 The proximal end of the injured axon develops sprouts shortly after the injury.
-Influenced by nerve growth factors that nearby neuroglia secrete, one of these sprouts may grow into a tube formed by remaining basement membrane and connective tissue.
-At the same time, any remaining Schwann cells proliferate along the length of the degenerating portion and form new myelin around the growing axon.
+Influenced by nerve growth factors that nearby neuroglia secrete, one of these sprouts may grow into a tube formed by remaining Schwann cells.
+At the same time, Schwann cells along the length of the regenerating portion form new myelin around the growing axon.

-Growth of a regenerating axon is slow (3 to 4 millimeters per day), but eventually the new axon may reestablish the former connection (fig. 10.10).
+Growth of a regenerating axon is slow (up to 4 millimeters per day), but eventually the new axon may reestablish the former connection (fig. 10.10).
 Nerve growth factors, secreted by neuroglia, may help direct the growing axon.
 However, the regenerating axon may still end up in the wrong place, so full function often does not return.